Does a Gun Make Your Home Safer?

 Amazon.com list price as of post date.
 Read full disclaimer.

 Because the majority of gun owners do not secure their weapons, children are especially at risk of gun violence in their homes.
-A 2015 study in the Journal of Urban Health estimated as many as 4.6 million children in America live in homes with unsecured guns.4 Experts agree that properly securing and storing guns can be an effective way to address incidents of suicide, mass shootings, and unintentional shootings among children and teenagers.
+Recent data from a 2021 National Firearm Survey estimates as many as 4.6 million children in America live in homes with unsecured guns.4 Experts agree that properly securing and storing guns can be an effective way to address incidents of suicide, mass shootings, and unintentional shootings among children and teenagers.
 Parents who are gun owners should take the extra precaution of researching the best gun safes or car gun safes to lower the risk of gun violence for their children and prevent their firearms from falling into the wrong hands.

 Best gun safe for your car